-The Portuguese Square is one part of Malacca that inspired the awarding of the city as a World Heritage site.
+Dutch Square also known as Red Square is one part of Malacca that inspired the awarding city as a World Heritage site.
 It is situated just to the south of the main part of the city near the St. John’s Fort.

-It is easily accessible and thousands of local and overseas tourists come to enjoy the Square every year.
-The Square is clearly visible from St Paul’s Hill which is not far off.
-In the vicinity of the Portuguese Square is the Cheng Ho Culture Museum.
+It is easily accessible and a lot of locals and overseas tourists come to visit Dutch Square every day.
+Dutch Square is clearly visible from St Paul’s Hill which is not far off.
+In the vicinity of the Dutch Square is the Cheng Ho Culture Museum.

 - Malacca Hotel: This is the main hotel in this part of the city.
 It offers accommodation with all budgets catered for.